afternoon/microgroove/README.md

 Microgroove's Track 1 is set to MIDI channel 1 by default.
 Set one of your instruments to listen to this channel, or change it from the track page.

+Press play on your master sequencer.
+Microgroove will start playing a randomly-generated 8-step sequence on MIDI channel 1.

+Microgroove's MIDI out provides soft MIDI thru.
+Any MIDI notes coming from your master sequencer will also be sent to your instruments.

-### Let's sequence
+### Tweak

-Press/double-press buttons to change mode.
-Modes:
+Microgroove's philosophy is that generating a sequence and tweaking it is a great way to create ideas.
+Use `[ENCODER1]` to `[ENCODER6]` to change parameters.
+Use the `[TRACK]`, `[RHYTHM]` and `[MELODY]` buttons to change between parameter pages.
+Press `[TRACK]` to cycle between the Track and Sequence pages, `[RHYTHM]` to cycle between Rhythm and Groove pages, `[MELODY]` for Melody and Harmony pages.

+Each page lets you control an aspect of the current track, or the overall sequence.

-Track: Choose rhythm and melody machines, change sequence length, time division and MIDI channel, switch between tracks.
+- Track: Change rhythm and melody machines, length, time division and MIDI channel for the current track.
+Use `[ENCODER3]` to switch between tracks.
-Sequence: Set swing (MPC format).
+- Sequence: Set swing for all tracks (MPC format).
-Rhythm: Parameters for the selected rhythm machine.
+- Rhythm: Parameters for the selected rhythm machine.
-Groove: Set a "part" for this track, which masks areas of the sequence.
+- Groove: Set a part for this track, masking areas of the pattern.
-Melody: Parameters for the selected melody machine.
+- Melody: Parameters for the selected melody machine.
-Harmony: Quantize melody to scale and key.
+- Harmony: Quantize the melody to scale and key.

 Choose rhythm and melody machines for each track, both are random by default.

-### Play!

-Press play on your master sequencer.

-### More stuff to try

-To switch tracks, press [TRACK] to go to the track page, and choose a track with [ENCODER3].
+To switch tracks, press `[TRACK]` to go to the Track page and choose a track with `[ENCODER3]`.
 Tracks 2-8 are disabled by default.
 Choose a MIDI channel to enable them.

 Parts allow you to set up multiple tracks to play together in structures like call-and-response or ABAC.

-Microgroove's MIDI out is soft MIDI thru.
-Messages are copied from MIDI in to MIDI out.
+Try setting Track 1 to `Call` and Track 2 to `Response`, with all other parameters the same.

-# Firmware
+## Firmware

 The Microgroove firmware is written in Rust using the [RTIC](https://rtic.rs) real-time framework.

-## Architecture
+### Architecture

 TODO.
 RTIC, Sequencers, Tracks, Machines, Params, oh my!